robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 }
 ~~~~

 The payload MUST be detached.
-Detaching the payload forces verifiers to recompute the roots from the consistency proof signature.
+Detaching the payload forces verifiers to recompute the roots from the consistency proof.
-This protects against implementation errors where the signature is verified but the nodes in the new accumulator do not match the inclusion proofs for the nodes comprising the old accumulator.
+This protects against implementation errors where the signature is verified but the payload is not genuinely produced by the included proof.

 ## Verifying the Receipt of consistency

-1. Recompute the prefix of the accumulator for `MMR(mmr-size-2)` from the proofs in the receipt
+1. Recompute the prefix of the accumulator for tree size-2 from the proofs in the receipt
    using the algorithm [consistent_roots](#consistentroots)
+1. Obtain the remaining peaks directly from tree size-2.
-2. Verify the signature using the obtained prefix as the detached payload.
+1. Verify the signature using the obtained roots as the detached payload.

 ### consistent_roots

-`consistent_roots` is supplied with the accumulator from which consistency is being shown,
-and an inclusion proof for each accumulator entry in a future MMR state.
-The algorithm recovers the necessary prefix (peaks) of the future accumulator against which the proofs were obtained.

-It is typical that many nodes in the original accumulator share the same peak in the new accumulator.

-The returned list will be a descending height ordered list of elements from the accumulator
-for the consistent future state.
+`consistent_roots` returns the descending height ordered list of elements from the accumulator for the consistent future state.
-It may be *exactly* the future accumulator or it may be a prefix of it.
-The order of the roots returned by `consistent_roots` matches the order of the nodes in the accumulator.

 Implementations MUST require that the number of peaks returned by [ peaks](#peaks)`(ifrom)` equals the number of entries in `accumulatorfrom`.

 Given:

 - `ifrom` the last node index in the complete MMR from which consistency was proven.
-- `accumulatorfrom` the node values correponding to the peaks of the accumulator at `MMR(mmr-size-1)`
+- `accumulatorfrom` the node values correponding to the peaks of the accumulator for tree size-1
-- `proofs` the inclusion proofs for each node in `accumulatorfrom` in `MMR(mmr-size-2)`
+- `proofs` the inclusion proofs for each node in `accumulatorfrom` for tree size-2

 And the methods: